Last updated: 04 November 2024.

 Typically, they invest a small to moderate sum, often in the tens of thousands but rarely more than half a million pounds.
 Angels are considered a step up (financially) from the friends and family round.
 But they don't usually have as deep pockets as a VC.

 And never underestimate the power of social media; angels are people, after all.
-Follow @AngelList on Twitter to find angels you think could be right for you.
+Follow @AngelList on Twitter with help on how to find angel investors you think could be right for you.
 Then connect via Twitter or reach out to them on Linkedin.

 Crowdfunding is when a startup raises funds by asking the general public.
 If enough people are on board and each person invests even a micro amount, that can amount to a significant sum; enough to kick-start a business.